1 =======================================================================================

 62 https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html#examples

-63 You may also use this syntax to pin the version of a plugin regardless of if
+63 You may also use this syntax to pin the version of a plugin regardless of whether

 64 you ran nix flake update or not.